hawcx/sdk_docs/docs/sample-application.md

 ## Exploring the Sample Application

-The sample application demonstrates key features of HawcxFramework, including:
+The sample application demonstrates key features of Hawcx Authentication, including:

 - Secure user registration
 - Biometric authentication
 - Encrypted data storage
 - Secure API communication

-Feel free to explore the application's functionality and examine the code to see how HawcxFramework is integrated and utilized.
+Feel free to explore the application's functionality and examine the code to see how Hawcx Authentication is integrated and utilized.

 For any issues or questions about the sample application, please refer to our [GitHub repository](https://github.com/hawcx/android_app) or contact our support team.